nikel-api/nikel/nikel-core/README.md

 Using [guregu/Null](https://github.com/guregu/null), the queried data is passed through a struct that formats the data in the proper JSON structure.

-All JSON is marshalled and unmarshalled via [jsoniter](https://github.com/json-iterator/go) for performance.

 ### Caching

 Data is cached via a Gin cache middleware backed by GoLevelDB. [(nikel-cache)](https://github.com/nikel-api/nikel-cache)